-Other income and gains decreased by approximately HK\$3.4 million, or approximately 57.2%, from approximately HK\$6.0 million for the Corresponding Year to approximately HK\$2.6 million for the Reporting Year.
-The decrease was mainly due to the net effect of (i) a gain on lease modification of HK\$0.7 million, (ii) an increase in write back of other payables HK\$0.6 million; (iii) decrease in interest income by \$0.3 million; (iv) the non-recurrent government subsidy from the Employment Support Scheme under the Anti-Epidemic Fund to the Group of which HK\$4.5 million was recognised for the Corresponding Year and (v) increase in other income and gains generated from IT infrastructure management services by \$0.5 million.
+Other income and gains increased by approximately HK\$6.0 million, or approximately 231.4%, from approximately HK\$2.6 million for the Corresponding Year to approximately HK\$8.6 million for the Reporting Year.
+The increase was mainly due to the net effect of (i) the COVID-19 government subsidies of approximately HK\$5.7 million received from various governments during the Reporting Year (Corresponding Year: HK\$0.3 million); (ii) increase in interest income by \$1.0 million; (iii) increase in management fee income by \$0.3 million; (iv) increase in sundry income by \$0.7 million; and (v) decrease in gain on lease modification and write back of other payables totalling HK\$1.4 million.